hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/04_parts.md

 ## The Application

 Now it's time to see, what our mind amp looks like.
-We will creating a new Application implementation, called `SimpleMindMapApplication` in the mindmap project.
+We will creating a new Application implementation, called `SimpleMindMapApplication` in the mind map project.

 Here is the code:

 <script src="http://gist-it.appspot.com/http://github.com/hannesN/gef-mindmap-tutorial/blob/step4_parts/com.itemis.gef.tutorial.mindmap/src/com/itemis/gef/tutorial/mindmap/SimpleMindMapApplication.java"></script>

-Before we create our scene in `start`we instantiate our Module and create an instance of `FXDomain`. using Guice.
+Before we create our scene in `start`we instantiate our Module and create an instance of `FXDomain`. using *Guice*.
 Thanks to the default implementation of the `MvcFxModule`.
 The method `getContentViewer` shows, how the dependencies are retrieved, with a role.
 This time, we want a bound FXViewer with the role `FXDomain.CONTENT_VIEWER_ROLE`.

 After the creation of the domain, we call `hookViewers`.
 This method gets the JavaFX canvas and adds it to a scene, which will be set on the stage. later we will extend this method to surround our canvas with buttons to create new nodes or connection, or provide undo/redo buttons.

 After some more stage configuration, we have to activate our domain and then we can create our test model using the `SimpleMindMapExampleFactory`.
 After that retrieve the `ContentModel` from the viewer.
 Again this dependency was set by the `MvcFxModule`.
 As the name already gives a way, the content model contains the model of the viewer.
-We add our mindmap to the model, and GEF will automatically create the parts and visuals and render them.
+We add our mind map to the model, and GEF will automatically create the parts and visuals and render them.

 That's it.
 We have a GEF MVC Application.

 ## The final result

-When you start the application (again, Mac Users, don't forget to uncheck *-XstartOnFirstThread argument when launching with SWT* in the  *Arguments* tab) youre window should look like the following screenshot.
+When you start the application (again, Mac Users, don't forget to uncheck *-XstartOnFirstThread argument when launching with SWT* in the  *Arguments* tab) your window should look like the following screenshot.

 ![Rendered Parts](images/step4_result.png "Screenshot of Simple Mind Map")